-Despite not being in the Governor's budget, the Legislature DID include $5M for the Municipal Harbor Matching Grant program in its final Capital Budget.
-That would not have happened without YOUR support.
-Thanks to all of our members for your efforts on behalf of Alaska's port and harbor infrastructure!
+Despite not being in the Governor's budget, the Legislature DID include $1.6M for the Municipal Harbor Facility Grant program in its final Capital Budget.
+These dollars were unspent from previous harbor projects in Seldovia, Nome, and Sitka.

 Many of our members have experience with applying for grants through the Harbor Grant program!
 We strongly encourage all harbor facilities throughout Alaska to consider submitting applications for 50/50 funding through this program when you have eligible projects on the drawing board.
 Below is a slide from the 2017 presentation from Michael Lukshin, former Alaska D.O.T.
 Ports and Harbors Engineer.
 Download and review the entire presentation, which includes an overview of the grant program and how to apply.

 See our Resolutions page for more on our support of this vital state infrastructure funding program.

 For more information on the program, the new ADOT contact (and AAHPA Resource Member) is Jim Potdevin.

 The State of Alaska is blessed with one of the finest public harbors systems in the country.
 Our magnificent coastline and bountiful marine resources make our harbors vitally important to Alaskans and our communities.

 To provide financial assistance to municipal or regional housing authority owned harbor facilities, the Alaska Legislature passed landmark legislation in 2006 establishing a new 50/50 matching grant program called the Harbor Facility Grant Program.
 This grant program will go a long way towards recapitalizing local government’s harbor infrastructure and furthering the sustainability of Alaska’s public harbor system.